Ali

 The original homepage: confusing, with little to guide users.

-Research backed up every decision.
-I tested the platform with 6 users, interviewed an investor who also used the product to run her own consultancy, and spoke with the Business Kitz sales rep. I did this on purpose so the redesign worked for users, the business and the people selling it.
+I anchored the plan in three principles I held the team to: move fast and show value early to win back investor confidence, design with developers so the work actually shipped, and fix the real UX rather than reskinning screens.
+Research backed every decision.
+I tested with 6 users, interviewed an investor who also ran her own consultancy on the product, and spoke with the sales rep so the redesign worked for users, the business, and the people selling it.

 Phase 1: the homepage